 - Client binds to a topic endpoint

 The client can be a exclusive or non-exclusive consumer of messages spooled to that endpoint.
 For information on exclusive and non-exclusive consumers, refer to Queue Access Types.

 The client provides the topic subscription that it wants the endpoint to spool messages for.
 The topic subscription that a topic endpoint will spool messages for is not specified when a topic endpoint is provisioned.

-When a consuming client successfully receives a Guaranteed message, a corresponding application acknowledgment is required to indicate to the router that the client application received the message, and then the message can be removed from the endpoint.
+When a consuming client successfully receives a Guaranteed message, a corresponding application acknowledgment is required to indicate to the message broker that the client application received the message, so then the message can be removed from the endpoint.